danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 Voila! we have a new user.
 Check out the djoser docs for the list of available endpoints and how to use them http://djoser.readthedocs.io/en/latest/base_endpoints.html

-# Vue
+# Vue.js

 Vue is a JavaScript Framework for building Reactive interfaces.
-Even though i'm a big fan of React (Due to React-native), I prefer Vue for developing JavaScript applications.
+Even though i'm a big fan of React (Due to React-native), I still prefer Vue for developing web applications.

+One of the reasons is it's gentle learning curve, It's very easy to get started and unlike React you don't need a build pipeline (with Webpack and co) to build a production ready Vue app.
+You can just include an external `<script>` tag like you would do with `JQuery`.

-It's very easy to get Started and unlike React it doesn't use JSX (You can if you want to) and it has a Vibrant community with lot of plugins and tutorials available on the internet.
+It has a Vibrant community with lot of plugins and tutorials available on the web.

-Let's start a new Vue project:
+We'll make use of `vue-cli` to quickly create a Vue app (instead of the `<script>` tag method).
+This method allows us to leverage the full power of `ES6+` and single file Vue components.

+Install `vue-cli` from npm:

 {% highlight bash %}
 npm install -g vue-cli